 Spector, who was born on December 26, 1940, in New York City, rose to prominence in the music industry in the 1960s.
 He had enormous success as a songwriter and producer and pioneered a production technique known as the “Wall of Sound.”
 He also developed a reputation as an eccentric with a bad temper and a fascination with guns.
 By the time of Clarkson’s death, Spector lived a largely reclusive existence.

 Following Spector’s indictment on second-degree murder charges, his case experienced a series of delays before opening statements finally began on April 25, 2007.
 During the high-profile trial, defense attorneys argued that at the time of Clarkson’s death, the tall, blonde actress was depressed over the state of her failing career and troubled personal life and therefore killed herself.
 The prosecution, in turn, put several female witnesses on the stand who testified about Spector’s history of violence toward women.

 Throughout the trial, Spector appeared in court sporting flamboyant outfits and an array of dramatic hairstyles.
 He also worked his way through a series of well-known defense lawyers over the course of his legal troubles, including O.J.
 Simpson’s attorney Robert Shapiro, the Menendez brothers’ lawyer Leslie Abramson and the former John Gotti counselor Bruce Cutler.

 Closing arguments in Spector’s trial were made on September 7, 2007.
 On September 26, the jury announced it was deadlocked (voting 10-2 in favor of conviction) and unable to reach a verdict and the judge declared a mistrial.
 However, a retrial began in October 2008, and April 2009, Spector was convicted of second-degree murder.
 He was sentenced to 19 years to life in prison in May 2009.
-Spector was 69 years old at the time of sentencing, and would be eligible for parole at age 88.
+Spector was 69 years old at the time of sentencing; he died in prison on January 16, 2021.